Joint Learning Network for Universal Health Coverage

 Overview

-In 2018, the JLN Steering Group selected us to serve as Network Manager under a grant agreement with the Bill & Melinda Gates Foundation.
-As Network Manager, MSH supported network coordination, management, partnerships, and stewardship in close collaboration with the network’s Steering Group, which included the Bill & Melinda Gates Foundation and the World Bank.
-The JLN’s status as a global platform of, for, and by UHC leaders, and its joint learning focus, aligned with our mission to save lives and improve the health of the world’s poorest and most vulnerable people by closing the gap between knowledge and action in public health.
+In 2018, the JLN Steering Group selected MSH to serve as Network Manager under a grant agreement with the Gates Foundation.
+From 2018-2023, MSH led network coordination, management, partnerships, and stewardship in close collaboration with the Steering Group, which included the Gates Foundation and the World Bank.

 Donors & Partners